airshipit/porthole/jmphost/README.md

-# Jump host installation
+# Jump Host Installation

-The install will Kubernetes client and the corresponding dependencies in order to able to connect to K8S cluster remotely.
-It will also  create a generic kubectl configuration file with appropriate attributes required.
+This procedure installs the Kubernetes client and corresponding dependencies, enabling remote access to the Kubernetes cluster.
+The procedure also creates a generic `kubectl` configuration file having the appropriate attributes.

 This revision covers the implementation as described. [k8s-keystone-auth]( https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/using-keystone-webhook-authenticator-and-authorizer.md#new-kubectl-clients-from-v1110-and-later)

-## 1. Pre-requisites
+## 1. Prerequisites

 * Ubuntu OS version 14.x or higher
 * Connectivity to the Internet